History, tourist information, and nearby accommodation

 Photo Credit: Thomas Nugent, licensed for reuse under the Creative Commons Licence

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Bearsden Bath House - 6.5 miles (Roman Site)

 Castle Semple Collegiate Church - 6.7 miles (Historic Church)

-Nearest Accommodation to Paisley Museum:
+Nearest Holiday Cottages to Paisley Museum:

 Nearby accommodation is calculated 'as the crow flies' from Paisley Museum.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.